 Back pain is one of the most common medical problems, affecting 9 out of 10 people at some point during their lives.
-Back pain can range from a dull, constant ache to a sudden, sharp pain.
+It can range from a dull, constant ache to sudden, sharp pain.
 This pain or discomfort can happen anywhere in the back, the most common area affected is the lower back.
 This is because the low back supports most of the body’s weight.
 Acute back pain comes on suddenly and usually lasts from a few days to a few weeks.
 Back pain is called chronic if it lasts for more than three months.

 - Compression fractures to the spine from osteoporosis

 - Sciatica (numbness/ tingling running down the leg)

 - Spinal stenosis (narrowing of the spinal canal)

 - Spine curvatures (like scoliosis or kyphosis), which may be inherited and seen in children